Arctic Char Taste & Flavor Profile

 Arctic Char is a member of the Salmonidae family which includes salmon and trout.
 Average commercial weight is 2-8 Lbs but can grow to 25 Lbs.
 Their body shape resembles salmon.
 They have silvery skin with flecks of pink along the sides and splashes of green & blue along their back.

-Like salmon, arctic char is anadromous, migrating from lakes to saltwater to spawn.
+Like salmon, arctic char is androgynous, migrating from lakes to saltwater to spawn.
 But unlike salmon, they do not die after spawning and can live to an age of over 25 years.

-Fresh seafood availability chart: green areas show peak availability, light green show limited availability.
+Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh.
 Farmed fresh Arctic Char is available all year.

 Arctic Char Butchering Yield %